Medical Scribe Program

 What is the program?

-- 20 hours of time spent in the clinic scribing for nurse practitioners and physicians, with support from medical students with scribe experience (September 2021 to June 2022 to complete 20 hour requirement)
+- Up to 20 hours of time spent in clinic scribing for nurse practitioners and physicians, with support from medical students with scribe experience (Fall 2021 to Spring 2022)

 - Scribe sites of Snake River Community Clinic in Lewiston, Idaho and Nimiipuu Health in Lapwai, Idaho.

 - One-on-one assessments during the training for preparation for scribe role in clinical environments

 Who can participate?

 - Interested high school seniors from Lewiston, Clarkston and Lapwai High Schools.
 Our first cohort is limited to 5-6 students.

 - Please note that because of COVID-19 pandemic, there will likely be waivers required for participation in the clinics as a medical scribe.
 More information to follow, dependent on clinic requirements for 2021-2022.

 - Excellent verbal and written communication